1

 Is estimating a good career?

-Estimating is a valuable career in construction, manufacturing, and engineering industries, involving calculating costs, materials, and labor for projects.
-It requires strong analytical skills, attention to detail, and proficiency with estimating software.
+Estimating is a valuable career in construction, manufacturing, and engineering industries, involving calculating costs, materials, and timeframes for projects.
+It requires strong analytical skills, attention to detail, and proficiency with tools like spreadsheets and estimating software.
 The profession offers steady employment opportunities and potential for advancement with experience and certifications.

 How much do estimators earn?

 Estimators typically earn a median annual salary of around $65,000 to $75,000, depending on experience, industry, and location.
 Senior estimators or those with specialized skills can earn over $100,000 annually.
-Compensation often includes benefits and opportunities for overtime or bonuses.
+The role often requires proficiency with estimating software and strong analytical skills.

 What does an estimator do?